lambdaclass/lambdaclass_hacking_learning_path/README.md

 - Supervised processes provide guarantees in their initialization phase, not a best effort.
 [If you expect failure to happen on an external service, do not make its presence a guarantee of your system](https://ferd.ca/it-s-about-the-guarantees.html).
 - Try to avoid timer:sleep on tests, [ktn_task:wait_for_success](https://github.com/lambdaclass/erlang-katana/blob/master/src/ktn_task.erl#L28) can be a better option.
 More on this [here](https://medium.com/erlang-battleground/the-missing-testing-tip-628686ebbbda).
 - Prefer maps to records.

+## Useful tools and installations

+Here are some tools that can be crucial for projects and some help with the installing of compilers and interpreters

+### asdf - Version manager

+-  [asdf](https://asdf-vm.com/guide/getting-started.html) is a version manager with the idea purpose of generating enviromental variables to choose the specific version desired.
+Remember that in order to be able to use the enviromental variables you need to set their path for the shell to check, you can see how to do it depending on how you installed asdf [here](https://asdf-vm.com/guide/getting-started.html#_3-install-asdf).

+### Node.js

+- [Node.js](https://nodejs.org/es/download/) is necesary for some elixir versions so is recommended to keep up to date and manage versions as needed.

+### Installing Erlang and Elixir

+- On Mac distributions, you can just *brew install erlang* to get the latest installation.
+In case of needing an specific version you can use asdf and install with *asdf install erlang [VERSION_DESIRED]*.

+- Same can be achieved with Elixir through the same means *brew install elixir* for latest version, use asdf fo specific version.

+- For other distributions, check [here](https://learnyousomeerlang.com/introduction) for Erlang and [here](https://elixir-lang.org/install.html#distributions) for Elixir.

+### Installing phoenix

+- For phoenix all dependencies and versions needed for installing can be found [here](https://hexdocs.pm/phoenix/installation.html).
+Postgres is recommended as the de facto database.

+### Installing Clojure

+- All distributions are shown in this [page](https://clojure.org/guides/getting_started), for Mac follow [this](https://clojure.org/guides/getting_started#_installation_on_mac_via_homebrew) link.

 ## Reading Club